Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Apply soapy water lightly onto your vehicle’s surface if recommended by your decal instructions; this allows some repositioning leeway and easier squeegee movement.

-- Let fit well by allowing the decal time to set on your vehicle; giving it some hours ensures that everything sticks appropriately, especially if using the wet application method.
+- Let it fit well by allowing the decal time to set on your vehicle; giving it some hours ensures that everything sticks appropriately, especially if using the wet application method.

-11. Check over once more for any air bubbles; use a needle or pin to gently pop them, then press down again with a squeegee.
+- Check over once more for any air bubbles; use a needle or pin to gently pop them, then press down again with a squeegee.

-12. Allow at least 24 hours before washing or waxing around the area where you have put decals, letting the hair dryer make everything adhere well to wet surfaces beneath if used during the application process.
+- Allow at least 24 hours before washing or waxing around the area where you have put decals, letting the hair dryer make everything adhere well to wet surfaces beneath if used during the application process.

 Following these steps correctly makes sure that your large custom car decals are applied smoothly and last long while keeping both design integrity and vehicle paint safe.